-However, train station infrastructure needs to be operated year-round and at least a few numbers are available here.
-The annual electricity demand for stations of Deutsche Bahn for 2019 is estimated at 331 GWh (36), which results in about 189,000 t CO_2 .
-Converted to the PKM performed in one year, this results in about 2.3 grams CO_2 for each PKM travelled.
+Regarding the operation of the train stations, the annual electricity demand of Deutsche Bahn for 2019 is estimated at 331 GWh (44), which results in about 189,000 t CO_2 .
+Converted to the PKM performed in one year, this results in about 2.3 grams CO_2 for each PKM.
+Doing the math, for each railway journey of 500 km in length, 1.15 kg of CO_2 therefore needs to be added to the total bill, resulting only from the power supply for the operation of the stations.

 For airports, there are also no comprehensive figures and data on this subject available, that would allow fully dependable calculations.
 It is for instance obvious that especially the construction (and even reconstruction before completion) of the new Berlin-Brandenburg airport, which was delayed for almost 10 years, will have caused enormous amounts of CO2 before it went into operation.
-Regarding runways at airports, the following considerations and estimates apply: Corresponding to the size of the aircraft serving an airport, longer runways are usually 45m or 60m wide; if there are several runways, there are sometimes shorter runways with a width of 30m.
+Regarding runways at all airports, the following considerations and estimates apply: Corresponding to the size of the aircraft serving an airport, longer runways are usually 45m or 60m wide; if there are several runways, there are sometimes shorter runways with a width of 30m.
 The length is usually between 3,000 m and 4,000 m.
 A single, 4,000 m long and 60 m wide runway has a surface area of 240,000 m2; assuming a concrete pavement of 0.5 m, this results in 120,000 m3 of concrete, which will have caused about 42,000 t of CO2 during production.
 The huge apron areas of airports can be roughly estimated in the same way.
-In (27) the overall sealed area of Frankfurt Rhein-Main Airport is specified as 8.91 million m2.
-Assuming that a concrete layer of 0.5 m is laid out over this complete area, we would have almost 4.5 million m3 of concrete, and thus way over 1.3 million tons of CO2 just for the concrete production over the years the airport was built and expanded.

 The energy required to operate airports is also considerable.
 Since there is no single operator for airports in Germany, unlike for train stations, there are no practical figures available on the total energy consumption and the resulting emissions of all German airports.
-For Germany's largest airport, Frankfurt, the operator Fraport reports the total CO_2 emissions for 2018 adding up to 188,600 t $(47)^6$.
+For Germany's largest airport, Frankfurt Rhein-Main, the operator Fraport reports the total CO_2 emissions for 2018 adding up to 188,600 t $(45)^4$.
 It needs to be noted that this number includes CO_2 emissions attributable to the electricity consumption, heating and air conditioning of many administrative buildings and offices located at the airport as well.
 Fraport's CO_2 emissions for the airport are offset by around 220 billion PKM counted cumulatively (arriving and departing) at Frankfurt in 2018.
-Since each flight requires two airports as hub infrastructure, the emissions are to be set in relation to half of the total PKM; roughly, this results in 1.7 g CO_2 /PKM from the operation of the hub infrastructure at Frankfurt Airport.
+Since each flight requires two airports as hub infrastructure, the emissions are to be set in relation to half of the total PKM; roughly, this results in 1.7 g CO_2/PKM from the operation of the hub infrastructure at Frankfurt Airport.